richstokes/cheekymonkey/README.md

 2. Install dependencies: `pipenv install`
 3. Run the game: `pipenv run python cheekymonkey.py`

-&nbsp;

 Unless offline mode is set (see below), the game will attempt to connect to your currently-set Kubernetes context.

-Note: By default, the game will target pods across ALL namespaces, unless you specify namespaces to *exclude*, for example:
+By default, the game will target pods across ALL namespaces, unless you specify namespaces to _exclude_, for example:

 `pipenv run python cheekymonkey.py --exclude kube-system cert-manager`

-&nbsp;

 ### Command line Options

 `--offline yes`  Switches to offline mode, no pods will be harmed
 `--exclude <namespace1> <namespace2>`  Space-separated list of namespaces to exclude

-&nbsp;

 ### Other settings